giseldo/neodataset/README.md

 - storypoints: Count of the user story informed by the team

 ## Info

-You can also access this dataset in only one CSV file from [HuggingFace](https://huggingface.co/datasets/giseldo/neodataset).
+You can also access this dataset in only one CSV file from [HuggingFace repository](https://huggingface.co/datasets/giseldo/neodataset).

 ```Python
 import pandas as pd